Azure-Samples/azure-cosmos-db-mongodb-dotnet-multi-master/README.md

 ### Quickstart
 (steps to get up and running quickly)

-1. Open in Visual Studio and do package restore for Nuget
+1. Open in Visual Studio and verify references are correct
 2. Open app.config and enter your Cosmos DB connection string, database and collection name.